Who Pays When an Uber or Lyft Driver Causes an Accident?

 With over 32,000 car accident deaths and hundreds of thousands of non-fatal crashes every year (according to the National Highway Traffic Safety Administration), an accident between an Uber or Lyft driver and another car is going to happen.

-If you’re injured in a rideshare accident, who pays?
+If you’re injured in a rideshare accident in Arizona, who pays?

 The question of how to handle Uber or Lyft car accidents has plagued the companies and their drivers’ insurers and is becoming a concern.
 Initially, neither Uber nor Lyft offered coverage to drivers who were in accidents.
 Now, both companies do offer coverage, but with a deductible – which can be as high as $2,500.